Here is a guide to constructing the proper fat loss nutrition plan and training program.

 Nutrition Vs Training

-Many people like to pit nutrition against training.
+Many people like to pit diet against workouts.
 What’s even more annoying is that people will regurgitate dumb sayings like, “Nutrition is 90% of the battle bro.”

 While I do think nutrition is more important for fat loss, but both are highly crucial.
 Nutrition simply creates a caloric deficit faster.
 For those who don’t know, a caloric deficit is when you eat fewer calories than you burn off over time.
 This is the underlying principle that must be present in any diet to produce fat loss.